codingple/HotelStarRating/README.md

 Finally, the information is devided into training data and test data, and used by the _hotel_knn.R_ for predicting the stars based on the other features.

-_Note : Sorry for giving some example data due to the ownership.
+_Note : Sorry for not giving some example data due to the ownership.
 I'll just show you the result_

 ### Data
 #### Paris, France